clecap/dante-delta/extensions/DantePresentations/doc/README-ADD-ONS.md

 How do we generate material? (if generated)
 How do we upload material? (if uploaded)
 How do we connect material with sections / subsections.

+Every material is a Wiki page or File.

+A manually translated language variant:  Unicode Hex 270d

+A transcribed audio> File name and then Unicode play&pause symbol hex 23ef